Ghana

 In addition, the new regulations stipulate that taxpayers must use the following pricing methods:

-The recent Regulations now allow individuals to seek approval from the General Commissioner of the GRA for using an alternative method in specific circumstances.
+The recent Regulations now allow individuals to seek approval from the General Commissioner of the GRA by employing an alternative method in specific circumstances.

 Transfer Pricing Documentation